DimitrisTK/CS-Fatherboard/README.md

 ## Overview
 CS Fatherboard is a project application created with [Unity platform](https://unity.com/) and was built on C#.
-The functionality of the app is to test the user's knowledge about computer hardware.
+The functionality of the app is to test the user's knowledge of computer hardware.
+There are three Hardware categories: Motherboard, PC Parts and Cables.
+It has two difficulty modes: "Beginner" and "Expert".
+In the Beginner mode, the user can select the right answer between three options.
+In The Expert mode, the user must write the correct answer.

 ## Run
 Run on android by installing the apk file.